 Organized by animal-rights organization Evolve Activism, the march will take place on November 23 from 1 pm - 5 pm.
-A meeting point has yet to be confirmed.
+The meeting point is The Empire Leicester Square.

 Guest speakers include long-standing animal activists including Robin Lane, 14-year-old Luke London, and Mel Broughton.

 In a statement sent to Plant Based News, Emma Jade Easton, CEO at Evolve Activism said: "In 2019 there should be a worldwide ban on the production and sale of real fur, but unfortunately that is not the case and even though we're seeing fur being banned on the high street and by many high-end designers including Prada, Chanel, and Gucci, there are still billions of animals like mink, rabbits, foxes, coyotes and raccoons that are needlessly killed for nothing more than unnecessary 'fashion' and vanity items.